This easy healthy Protein Brownie recipe makes delicious chocolate brownies with protein powder and 6 grams of protein per serving for 100kcal.

 - Old-fashioned rolled oats – feel free to use gluten-free certified oats if desired.

 - Chocolate protein powder – we tested the recipe with pea protein powder and almond protein powder, but any range works well.
-Keep in mind that every protein powder has different liquid absorbencies and therefore, the texture for the brownies will change based on the protein source you are using.
+Keep in mind that every protein powder has different liquid absorbencies and therefore, the texture of the brownies will change based on the protein source you are using.

 - Unsweetened cocoa powder